Nesa-lab20/Gene-finder/README.md

 start (‘ATG’) and stop codon (‘TAA’, ‘TAG’, ‘TGA’) in that FASTA file;
 you must consider three possible reading frames but may ignore reverse compliments.

+  # Objective: Find Reading Frames from a FASTA file (ecoli.FASTA)
 ```
 nano gene_finder.py

 ```

 # 2 Extend your tool to include the reverse complement and search in all six possible reading frames for genes.